-I'm a stay-at-home mom in St. Louis, MO who moved from caring for toddlers and feeling helpless about the world’s problems to serving as a board member of a top international advocacy organization and accepting invitations to take part in World Bank meetings and a UN Foundation trip to Africa.
+I'm an author and mom-activist in St. Louis, MO who moved from caring for toddlers and feeling helpless about the world’s problems to appearing in the New York Times and speaking at the World Bank.
 I began advocating for child survival issues when my daughters were babies.
 An automotive engineer with no background in community organizing or politics, I learned how to advocate effectively by volunteering with anti-poverty groups.
-Because I discovered that many advocacy organizations are not set up to encourage or support primary caregivers of young children, I invented my own “best practices” to fit into my family life, relying on my strengths as a mother.
+Because I discovered that many advocacy organizations are not structured to encourage or support primary caregivers of young children, I invented my own “best practices” to fit into my family life, relying on my strengths as a mother.

 I served as a board member of RESULTS/RESULTS Educational Fund for four years and led volunteer groups for RESULTS in Chicago and St Louis for over ten years.
 I'm currently a volunteer with RESULTS, the ONE campaign, Bread for the World, CARE, Moms Demand Action for Gun Sense in America, and the UN Foundation’s Shot@Life Campaign.
 I visit congressional offices with other activists, train volunteers, write blogs, generate social media posts, and organize action meetings.